picocms/picocms.github.io/_docs/contributing.md

 By contributing to Pico, you accept and agree to the *Developer Certificate of Origin* for your present and future contributions submitted to Pico.
 Please refer to the ["Developer Certificate of Origin" section in our `CONTRIBUTING.md`][ContributionGuidelinesDCO].

+You don't have time to contribute code to Pico, but still want to "stand a coffee" for the ones who do?
+You can contribute monetary to Pico using [Bountysource][], a crowd funding website that focuses on individual issues and feature requests.
+Just refer to the ["Bounties and Fundraisers" section][BountysourceDocs] below for more info.

 [Issues]: {{ site.gh_project_url }}/issues
 [PullRequests]: {{ site.gh_project_url }}/pulls
 [PullRequestsWebsite]: {{ site.gh_pages_url }}/pulls